Develop Your Job Search Skills

 Searching for an Internship

-Remember to use all your networks.
+Remember to Use All Your Networks.
 What contacts do you already have through way of your family, friends, alumni, professors, previous teachers, coaches, etc. Use these contacts to your advantage.

-Still not sure?
+Consider an Informational Interview.
 Try conducting informational interviews.
 Set up a time to talk with several people who are working in your field of interest.
 This can be done either on the phone or in person.

 Again, remember to use your contacts.
 Do you have relatives in another city who are willing to house you for a summer or a semester.
 Do you have a friend you could live with while doing your internship in another city?
 Are there some options of living with a classmate who is also doing an internship in another city or even another country?
 Investigate your options.
 You never know where the best internship for you may be until you explore the possibilities.